gloveboxes/Azure-AI-Bites-with-GenAI/docs/recipe_3_basic_chat.md

 from azure.ai.inference.models import SystemMessage, UserMessage, AssistantMessage from azure.core.credentials import AzureKeyCredential

-def basic_chat_completion():
+def main():
     endpoint = os.environ["AZURE_OPENAI_CHAT_ENDPOINT"]
     key = os.environ["AZURE_OPENAI_CHAT_KEY"]

     client = ChatCompletionsClient(
         endpoint=endpoint,
         credential=AzureKeyCredential(key),
-        api_version="2024-06-01",  # Update as needed
+        api_version="2024-06-01"
     )

     messages = [
         SystemMessage("You are a helpful assistant."),
-        UserMessage("How many feet are in a mile?"), AssistantMessage("There are 5,280 feet in a mile."), UserMessage("How many miles are in a marathon?"), ]
+        UserMessage("What is the capital of France?"),
+        AssistantMessage("The capital of France is Paris.
+How else can I help you?"), UserMessage("What is the population of Paris?")
+    ]

     response = client.complete(messages=messages)
     print(response.choices[0].message.content)

 if __name__ == "__main__":
-    basic_chat_completion()
+    main()
 ```

 **Explanation:**
-This script sets up a conversation with a system prompt, a user question, an assistant reply, and a follow-up user question.
-It sends the conversation to the Azure AI Foundry chat model and prints the assistant's response.
+This script sets up the Azure Inference client, structures a conversation using different message types, sends the conversation to the model, and prints the assistant's response.

 ## 4. How to run the example code

 1. Ensure your environment variables are set as described in the setup section.
-2. Save the complete code example to a file, for example, `basic_chat_completion.py`.
+2. Save the complete code example to a file, for example, `chat_completion_example.py`.
 3. Run the script:

     ```bash
-    python basic_chat_completion.py
+    python chat_completion_example.py
     ```

-## 5. Next steps
+## Next steps

-- Explore more advanced chat completion features in the [Azure AI Inference SDK documentation](https://github.com/Azure/azure-sdk-for-python/tree/main/sdk/ai/azure-ai-inference){:target="_blank"}.
+- Explore more message types and conversation flows in the [Azure AI Inference SDK documentation](https://github.com/Azure/azure-sdk-for-python/tree/main/sdk/ai/azure-ai-inference){:target="_blank"}.
-- Learn how to use structured outputs and function calling with chat completions.
+- Learn how to use advanced features such as function calling and structured outputs.
-- Review [Azure AI Foundry documentation](https://learn.microsoft.com/azure/ai-foundry/){:target="_blank"} for more scenarios.
+- Review [Azure OpenAI Service documentation](https://learn.microsoft.com/azure/ai-services/openai/){:target="_blank"} for more information.